 There’s no limit on the amount of foreign cash you can bring into Morocco with you.
 You’ll be able to exchange British pounds here no problem, as well as Euros.
 But please bear in mind that you won’t be able to exchange Scottish or Northern Irish bank notes.
 It can also be difficult to exchange travellers’ cheques here.

 As you can’t take Moroccan dirhams out of the country, you’ll need to spend any cash you have, or convert it back before you leave.
 To save currency conversion fees, try to plan your spending ahead and make sure you don’t have any cash left over when you’re travelling home.
 Using the Thomas Cook Cash Passport means you only withdraw cash as you need it when you are away, so you shouldn’t be left with lots of notes or coins in your pocket.

 How do I get Moroccan currency?

 If you don’t want to carry lots of cash with you, you could always take a Thomas Cook Cash Passport with you.
 All you need to do is load it up with British pounds and it’ll convert the total to dirhams as soon as you start using it in Morocco.
-Find out more about how it works below.

 What is the Thomas Cook Cash Passport?

 Thomas Cook Cash Passport makes getting Morocco currency straightforward; it’s a pre-paid travel money card that you take away on holiday with you.
 With this handy card, you won’t need to carry around lots of cash with you, and it can also be a cheaper and safer alternative to using your own debit or credit card abroad.
-If you have any questions about how it works in Morocco, feel free to ask one our advisers.

 To get started, just pre-load your card with a minimum £50 and use it as you would your normal payment card, it’s chip-and-pin protected.
-Plus, you can add more cash to it whenever and wherever you want, online, in store, over the phone, by bank transfer or via the app.
+Plus, you can add more cash to it whenever and wherever you want, online, in-store, over the phone, by bank transfer or via the app.